Hermitage applies for $1M grant for animal shelter - NewsBreak

 “It’ll give us a place where the police officers can come in after hours, but when we’re closed and open up like a garage door, bring the animal in, put the animal in a safe run, close it and it’ll be locked up,” Piccirilli said.

-Duane shared his praise for the staff at the shelter in all the work they do to take care of animals waiting on their forever homes.
-He said that a new shelter would mean the world to him and the staff.Copyright 2022 Nexstar Media Inc. All rights reserved.
+If the Shenango Valley Animal Shelter is awarded the grant, the hope is to break ground on the new facility this year.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WKBN.com.